 Weep holes help to prevent moisture damage and are necessary for the structural integrity of your brick house.
 Unfortunately, they are also a very common point of entry for mice and rats.

-Other pests can also use them to gain entry, like snakes, scorpions, lizards, bees, wasps, and spiders.
+Other pests can also use the weep holes in bricks to gain entry, like snakes, scorpions, lizards, bees, wasps, and spiders.
 So to keep mice out of your house, you have to find a way to cover up your weep holes.

 But you don’t want to fill them in, because then your walls will be susceptible to damage.

 How Do We Keep the Pests Out?

 There are a couple of common solutions to the weep hole problem.
 Most people cover the gaps using either plastic or metal mesh.
 Neither works out well because mice tend to chew right through the plastic, and I know from personal experience that mesh doesn’t work well for long.
 The mesh either falls out (or some little critter was pulling it out) and the few that stayed in became clogged with debris.

 Rid-O-Mice Weep Hole Covers are different.
 For one thing, they are actually designed specifically for weep holes.
 They form a perfect fit.
 They are flexible enough that you can easily push them between the bricks.
 Compared to other solutions I tried, they were a breeze to install!